Root's barrier, viscosity solutions of obstacle problems and reflected FBSDEs: Numerics: root barriers via barles--souganidis methods

-where $u$ is the unique viscosity solution of (\ref{eq:obs-1}) on $\left[0,T\right]$, $\left\{ u\right\} \in\mathcal{V}_{T}\left(\sigma,\mu,\nu\right)$.\end{prop} \begin{proof} This results is more or less a direct consequence of \cite[Theorem 2.1]{BarlesSouganidis1991} and \cite[Theorem 2.1]{BarlesDaherRomano1995}: the required strong uniqueness of the obstacle PDE (\ref{eq:obs-1}) follows from the comparison theorem in the appendix while the existence from Theorem \ref{prop:existenceOBS}.
-The monotonicity, stability and consistency follow (stability and consistency conditions of the scheme hold under the CFL condition above) by a direct calculation (which we leave to the reader; see e.g.~\cite{BarlesSouganidis1990,BarlesSouganidis1991,BarlesDaherRomano1995,BarlesJakobsen2007}).
-The rest of the proof is a direct adaptation of the proofs \cite[Theorem 2.1]{BarlesSouganidis1991} and \cite[Theorem 2.1]{BarlesDaherRomano1995} combined with the remarks on the first example in \cite[Section 5]{BarlesDaherRomano1995}.
-One first shows that the operator $S^{h}\left[.\right]\left(.\right)$ approximates indeed the PDE component of (\ref{eq:obs-1}) then one adds in the barrier to recover the full equation (\ref{eq:obs-1}).
-The core ingredients are the semi-relaxed limit technique of Proposition \ref{prop:stability} combined with the strong uniqueness result (see Theorem \ref{thm:compforOSB}) as sketched out in \cite[p130]{BarlesDaherRomano1995}. \end{proof}
+where $u$ denotes the unique viscosity solution of linear growth of (\ref{eq:obsPDE}) on $\left[0,T\right]$.\end{prop} \begin{proof} This follows by verification of the assumptions in \cite[Theorem 2.1]{BarlesSouganidis1991,BarlesDaherRomano1995}: strong uniqueness comes from our comparison theorem, existence from Corollary \ref{cor:existence root}.
+Monotonicity, stability and consistency follow by a direct calculation which we do not spell out here.
+The rest of the proof is given by following closely \cite[Theorem 2.1]{BarlesSouganidis1991,BarlesDaherRomano1995} combined with the remarks on the first example in \cite[Section 5]{BarlesDaherRomano1995}: one first shows that the operator $S^{h}\left[.\right]\left(.\right)$ approximates the diffusion component of (\ref{eq:obsPDE}) and subsequently adds the barrier to recover the full equation (\ref{eq:obsPDE}).
+One finally concludes as in \cite[p130]{BarlesDaherRomano1995} by semi-relaxed limits in combination with our comparison result, Theorem (\ref{thm:compforOSB}). \end{proof}

-\begin{rem} An issue is the possibility of smoothing $u_{\mu}$ and $u_{\nu}$ prior to the numerical approximation.
-Usually $u_{\mu},u_{\nu}$ have ``kinks'', for instance a common setup is with $\mu=\delta_{0}$ leading to $u_{\mu}(x)=-\left|x\right|$ with a kink at $x=0$ or $\nu$ has atoms and these atoms are (as expected) a source of instability for finite difference schemes.
-Within the financial framework, the measure $\nu$ is given by market data, the observed prices of call options, via the Breeden--Litzenberger formula.
-In practice the data available is only for finite amount of strikes and hence the inferred measure $\nu$ will have atoms.
-It seems intuitive that smoothing $u_{\nu}$ (or $\nu$) leads to a more stable method (see for example \cite{gatheral2006volatility}).
-What is not clear is how to smooth $u_{\nu}$ (or $\nu$) without adding arbitrage. \end{rem}